Canadian Veterinary Medical Association: Antimicrobial resistance

-With increasing global concern over development of antimicrobial resistance, the CVMA has taken an active role in Canada on the responsible use of antimicrobials.
-The CVMA has urged the government for further regulatory changes to provide increased veterinary oversight of antibiotic use in Canada.
+The CVMA has urged the government for further regulatory changes to provide increased veterinary oversight of antibiotic use in Canada to combat antimicrobial resistance.
 In 2015, the CVMA revised their statement to include a position on use of antimicrobials of high importance in human medicine (VDD Category I to III), stating they should only be used under veterinary oversight with a veterinary prescription.
-The CVMA, in conjunction with Health Canada and other partner organizations, developed a Therapeutic Decision Cascade for Animal and Public Safety.
-This document is intended to assist veterinarians in prescribing drugs, including antimicrobials, in a conscientious way for both animals and public health.